spsvision/Geotag-Images/README.md

-# Geotag-Images
+# Image Uploading Mechanism
+Upload your images to a safe client off of your web root.

+## Upload your images with AJAX

+## Geo-tag your Images

-Geotag your images with google maps marker through the Google Maps API
+## Delete your images with AJAX